clcriswell/DR-RD/docs/UI_SPEC.md

 Runs can be downloaded as self contained Jupyter notebooks from the Reports page.
 The notebook captures the run configuration, prompts, summaries and citations.
 Large binary artifacts are referenced by key rather than embedded.
-All free text is redacted for safe sharing.
+All free text is redacted for safe sharing and the resulting `.ipynb` can be opened locally in any Jupyter viewer without network access.

 ## Wireframes
 ### Main Page